Are you an electric heating installer? Let us know your details for the directory

 It’s really important to plan ahead and check if your property needs a service upgrade.

 Electricity is delivered to your door through an underground network of cables.
-Some properties don’t have enough capacity in the existing service cable to supply a new heating system.
-They will therefore need a service upgrade.
+Some properties don’t have enough capacity in the existing service cable to supply a new heating system and will likely need a supply line cable upgrade.

-Your installer can check with Guernsey Electricity by submitting an additional load application if your property needs a cable upgrade
+Your installer will check with Guernsey Electricity by submitting an additional load application if your property needs a cable upgrade

 Correct size boiler